Optimist Center Cloud Logo.png

 Why DID I Do This?

 I always dreamed of having my own cafe or bookstore: an inspiring third place like Ben Franklin's Junto where great people meet, collaborate and make amazing things happen.
-I was approached by the Town of Woodstock to create something just like this and we had the chance to build it right next store to the Soulfully Good Cafe!
+I was approached by the Town of Woodstock to create something just like this and we had the chance to build it right next store to a local cafe!

-My wife Tunga and I also dream of building another community center in Mongolia which can be both a women's empowerment center and learning center.
-We think the Optimist Center will be a wonderful opportunity to test the model.
+My wife Tunga and I also dreamed of building another community center in Mongolia as a women's empowerment and learning center.
+We were able to ultimately do this through our work with the Hatan Foundation.

 Inspirations

-Here are some of the organizations who have inspired me on this journey
+Here are some of the organizations who inspired me on this journey

 When you want something, all the universe conspires in helping you to achieve it.